apache/accumulo-website/_docs-4/administration/in-depth-install.md

 Update your `conf/cluster.yaml` file to account for the addition.

-Next, ssh to each of the hosts you want to add and run:
+Next, run `accumulo-cluster start` or ssh to each of the hosts you want to add and run:

 ```bash
 accumulo-service tserver start